A phenomenon based climate science curriculum for middle-school classrooms: Harmful Algal Blooms, Society, and Climate Change

 Poster Session Part of Wednesday

-Angela Boysen, University of Washington-Seattle Campus
+Angela Boysen, University of Washington-Tacoma Campus

 Christine Baker, University of Washington-Seattle Campus